 Being in the great outdoors is one of my favorite things to do with my little guy.
 However, there are great limitations for us because he’s not yet walking or standing on his own.

 When scouring Pinterest boards, it’s hard to escape the many exciting activities pinned for outdoor play.
 But, for a child who cannot run, climb or jump like most children can, it requires a lot of creativity (and physical labor) on the part of the parent.
 This post takes you through some suggestions to enjoying the outdoors as best you can with your child who so needs to be nurtured by Mama Nature’s goodness.

-Why outdoor play may be a challenge for children with special needs
+Why outdoor play may be a challenge for neurodivergent or disabled children

 - Children with physical disabilities may not have the freedom to move around in play areas that are not adapted.

 - Children with sensory aversions may find many of the outdoor textures and temperatures difficult to deal with.